-Choreographer Dam Van Huynh presents a new solo work, In Realness, an unflinching take on personal and global political issues that combines movement and vocal expressionist sound in response to social inequalities.
+Choreographer Dam Van Huynh presents a new solo work, In Realness, an unflinching take on personal and global political issues that combines movement and voice in response to social inequalities.

 Over the past fourteen years, Van Huynh Company have brought challenging and political works to the UK dance scene.
 Drawing upon Choreographer Dam Van Huynh’s personal history as a Vietnamese child refugee growing up in the West, In Realness, dives fearlessly into the choreographer’s experience with his queerness.
 The work was created as a place of resistance to these oppressions and as a fertile ground for solidarity, inviting audiences in, to raise our voices together.
 Collective activism as a form of collective care.
 The work will premiere at Rich Mix on 13th and 14th May.

 Van Huynh says about the work, ‘as a child refugee growing up in the West, I was always ashamed of my Vietnamese heritage, feeling of displacement, queerness.
 Through the making of this solo, I wanted to raise my voice unapologetically and empower myself and others’.